FIWARE/tutorials.NGSI-LD/docs/linked-data.md

 - `information.entities` is stating that `Building` entities are potentially available on the `endpoint`.
 The `Link` header holds a JSON-LD `@context` which is mapping the short name `Building` to the IRI `https://uri.fiware.org/ns/dataModels#Building`.
 - The `mode` of the registration is `inclusive`, which means that the context broker will add together `Building` data from all registered and combine it with any `Building` entities found locally.
-- The `operation` mode indicates the the `endpoint` is capable of handling subscriptions and retrieval of entities only.
+- The `operation` mode indicates the `endpoint` is capable of handling subscriptions and retrieval of entities only.
 - The `contextSourceInfo` holds key-value pairs which are used when forwarding requests to the `endpoint`:
     -  `jsonldContext` is a special key, which is used to apply a JSON-LD compaction operation on the payload before forwarding to the registrant endpoint.
 This corresponds to the fixed terms used by Lepus itself and ensures that the NGSI-v2 broker behind it is always supplied with its preferred short name terms.
     -  `Prefer` appends a `Prefer` header to the forwarded request, which ensures that Lepus only returns elements which correspond to the 1.6.1 NGSI-LD specification